Within an Emergent Curriculum educators use ‘interests’ of the children, families, community and themselves as the substance of the learning program.

 ‘Interests’ are subjects, ideas, things, topics and events which fascinate and stimulate the curiosity of the child.

-I do believe that even very young children have interests.
+Even very young children have interests.
 For example, at any moment a young baby or toddler is learning to roll, or crawl, or walk, or jump.
 This is their current interest, they are determined to master the new skill, they practise and practise.
 So we (often spontaneously) formulate experiences to encourage mastery of this new skill.
 We support and cheer on their efforts to jump, we jump with them, we sing and jump to make jumping fun.
 This is a form of Emergent Curriculum – taking what the child is interested in learning about and making it interesting and engaging for them to learn it.

 For a slightly older child it might be an obsession with a particular toy or book that provides the leap pad for further learning.
 I can tell you that this…

 …is a key figure in one of Immy’s current interests, cats!
 This grotty, sucked on, snotted on, fed porridge and drinks of milk from her own bowl and cup, beanie toy is her constant companion.
-Immy loves cats.
+At eighteen months of age, Immy loves cats.
 We had a cat, Millie, until we moved to Perth when Immy was 12 months old and Immy was fascinated by her.
 She would light up when Millie came into the room, crawl after her once she was mobile and she mastered opening our sliding, screen door to get to Millie out on our balcony!

 I can (and do) use Immy’s fascination with cats to further her learning about the world.

-In my work I have seen children with interests in all manner of things, from the common ones like snails or superheroes, to the more bizarre – try creating an interesting curriculum about garbage trucks, to those stimulated by popular culture like a TV character (think Dora or Diego) or children’s movie (Nemo has changed the world of aquariums forever).
+In my work I have seen children with interests in all manner of things, from the common ones like snails or superheroes, to the more bizarre (try creating an interesting curriculum about garbage trucks), to those stimulated by popular culture like a TV character (think Dora or Diego) or children’s movie (Nemo has changed the world of aquariums forever).

 The key is for the educator (be it teacher, child care worker, or parent) to be attuned to the child’s play, conversations and activity for clues to each child’s interests.